marcotf-git/udacity-web-hosted-application/README.md

 * Adapted the software to handle `postgresql` database.

 * Corrected application runtime error `IO error` by making absolute reference `url` when loading files.

-This hosted web application is for learning purposes. 📚

 # Credits